HL7/davinci-deqm/input/pagecontent/datax.md

 {: #submit-data .toc}

 {:.highlight-note}
- The [$submit-data] operation allows a Producer to submit data of interest for a particular quality measure within the specified [submission period].
+The [$submit-data] operation allows a Producer to submit data of interest for one or more measures, and for one or more subjects, within the specified [submission period].
 The operation MAY be repeated during the submission period as additional data relevant to the quality measure becomes available.
 The Producer submits the data either as  [incremental] or [snapshot] updates.
 These update methods are described in detail [below](#submit-updates).

  Alternatively, data may be submitted in bulk with the [$bulk-submit-data](OperationDefinition-bulk-submit-data.html) operation.
 This supports both synchronous and asynchronous messaging as described in the operation definition.

 {% include img.html img="submit-data-step.jpg" caption = "Figure 2-2 Submit Data Steps" %}

-##### Gather Data Requirements from Consumer
+#### Gather Data Requirements from Consumer
 {:.no_toc}

 To support the Submit Data operation, an implementation needs to know specifically what data are required to provide as the payload for the operation.
 As described in the [Background] section of this guide, the profiles used in measuring and reporting CQMs are developed through a multi-stakeholder consensus-based process and are made available to the Producer.
 The Producer is able to query for profiles needed for reporting a given measure and the criteria for the sending of the data.
 This can be done manually by reviewing the measure definition or computationally by invoking the *Data Requirements* operation on a Consumer's measure instance endpoint as described below.
 These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element when submitting the measure data to the Consumer.